7 Easy MCT Oil Recipes for Energy & Focus (Beyond Just Coffee)

 - ½ tsp vanilla extract

-- To serve: 1–2 tsp MCT oil + fresh berries
+- To serve: 1 tsp–1 tbsp MCT oil + fresh berries

 Directions: Whisk chia, milk, protein and vanilla.
 Rest 5 minutes, whisk again, then refrigerate 4 hours or overnight.
-Drizzle MCT and add berries to serve.
+Drizzle MCT and add berries right before eating.

 Ingredients (serves 2)